 Oak Engage’s recent Change Report found that 43% of employees believe their employer is not prepared to effectively manage workplace change.
 Awareness of the causes of successful and unsuccessful change is essential, so keeping tabs on the latest research is important if your organisation is in the planning, delivery stage or even just starting to think about implementing a new system etc.

 Change is something that the vast majority of us have experienced at work to varying degrees, such as implementing new technology, personnel restructuring and even the introduction of working from home.
 We will also have encountered varying levels of change resistance or have felt uncomfortable at the prospect ourselves.
+Implementing change is a skill in of itself and one that requires dedication and a lot of patience.

 As vital as change is to evolution and growth in every industry, it's no secret that the majority of these projects crash and burn.
 70% to be exact.